 The problem?
 Things are never that simple.
-We fail to consider a host of other factors beginning from the personal to the social.
+We fail to consider a host of other factors beginning from the personal to the sociopolitical.

-In India, the market mindset is rarely challenged in education, which is why traditionally, a well-paid job has been the lonely goal of education.
+In India, the market mindset is rarely challenged in education, which is why traditionally, a well-paid job has been the singular goal of education for most people, and rightfully so in a country with deep inequalities.
 Things are changing slowly, but market forces tend to dictate heavily what kind of an education would offer a good return on investment (Indian students joining STEM being a case in point), but they are not future proof.
 What is future proof are the insights and skills that a person has in navigating unpredictability and uncertainty.